cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 echo Ready!
 ```

-### Rotate Credentials In DB
+#### Rotate Credentials In DB
 Now you can proceed to rotate the credentials in the database.

 You will also need to prune existing connections established using old credentials - this in itself has no noticeable effect on the application because most drivers keep a pool of connections and replenish them as and when needed.

-You will be using admin-credentials to carry out these steps.
-To prune existing connections requires higher privileges.
+Remember, you will be using admin-credentials to carry out these steps, pruning existing connections requires elevated privileges.

+To rotate the application DB-user password and prune existing connections, run this command:
 ```bash
 docker run \
   --rm -it \